mapbox/mapbox-navigation-ios/README.md

     self.present(viewController, animated: true, completion: nil) }
 ```

+**The [example app](https://github.com/mapbox/mapbox-navigation-ios/blob/master/Examples/Swift/ViewController.swift) is also a great resource for referencing various APIs.**

 #### Required Info.plist Keys
 Mapbox Navigation requires a few additions to your `Info.plist`.
 Be sure to sign up or log in to your Mapbox account and grab a [Mapbox Access Token](https://www.mapbox.com/studio/account/tokens/).